-There` no more private area of our lives that what we do in the bathroom.
+There’s no more private area of our lives than what we do in the bathroom.
 It`s no surprise, then, that the most common question I`m asked about prison is how the bathrooms and showers work.
 Here`s 5 things you need to know about prison bathrooms and showers.

 1. There`s No Such Thing as Privacy in Prison

 It`s probably not a shocker that there`s no privacy in prison.
 The odd thing, however, is that the lower the security level, the less privacy you`ll have.
 In medium- and high-security prisons, the cells have doors and there`s a sink and toilet in the room.
 You can shut your door and use the toilet with a decent amount of privacy.
 There`s a little window on the door but you put up a “flag” by sticking some toilet paper in the door jamb to let others know you`re “busy.”

 There`s no shower in your room, though, so you`ll need to use the showers in the common area, as it`s called.
 The feds usually have shower stalls with half doors or curtains, regardless of the security level.
 In lower-security federal prisons, where there`s no toilet in the room, I`ve seen everything from stalls for toilets, like you`d see in public bathrooms, to short “walls” dividing the toilets that are just 5 cinderblocks tall (40″).

 It`s been a slow process, but the BOP has been providing more privacy for transgender prisoners, mainly by providing longer shower curtains and stall doors.
 But they haven`t done anything about the open toilets yet.

 2. Everything Happens in the Prison Bathroom